siggwer/Blog-php/README.md

 The database is in the `/bdd` folder and is named `blog`.

-To test the project you can log in as administrator with the account `admin` (`password: 123456789`).

 To start the project create a virtual host that points to `/public/index.php`.

 For email sending the project uses SendGrid; edit the `/config/mail.php` file to configure it.